 '''

-def parse_page2(self, response):
+def parse_page1(self, response):

-item = response.meta['item']
+item = MyItem()

-item['other_url'] = response.url
+item['main_url'] = response.url

-yield item

 '''

 Using errbacks to catch exceptions in request processing

 The errback of a request is a function that will be called when an exception is raise while processing it.

 It receives a Twisted Failure instance as first parameter and can be used to track connection establishment timeouts, DNS errors etc.